Contact informationFarm Address:

 Number: (616) 990-4114

-Internship informationGeneral Farm Description: As of July 17, we have filled the open positions.
-Located in Loudoun County, Virginia's burgeoning winery and brewery scene, Lydia's Fields cultivates a variety of scrumptious heirloom tomatoes, hakurei turnips, arugula, lettuce, herbs, kale, peppers, other vegetables, and figs using sustainable practices on 10 acres of land.
+Internship informationGeneral Farm Description: Located in Loudoun County, Virginia's burgeoning winery and brewery scene, Lydia's Fields cultivates a variety of scrumptious heirloom tomatoes, hakurei turnips, arugula, lettuce, herbs, kale, peppers, and many other vegetables, and figs using sustainable practices on 10 acres of land.

 CRAFT Member Farm?
 Yes